-When two people divorce, a dispute may come up as to whether one spouse may claim rights to another spouse's inheritance acquired during the marriage.
+In divorce, disputes can arise over a spouse's claim to the other spouse's inheritance during the marriage.
 During the marriage, one spouse may inherit money or property.
-Even with an inheritance before a marriage, inherited money can later get mixed with other marital assets.
+Even with an inheritance before marriage, inherited money can get mixed with other marital assets.

 Inheritance During Marriage: Basics